MichaelMireku/py-cyber/README.md

 pip install -r requirements.txt
 ```

-Dependencies
+- **Dependencies**
-colorama: For colorized terminal output.
+  - colorama: For colorized terminal output.
-tqdm: For progress bars in Hashcracker.py.
+  - tqdm: For progress bars in Hashcracker.py.

-Notes
+- **Notes**
-Hashcracker: Ensure the wordlist file exists and is accessible.
+  - Hashcracker: Ensure the wordlist file exists and is accessible.
-Port Scanner: Requires network access to the target host.
+  - Port Scanner: Requires network access to the target host.
-Packet Sniffer: Requires root/admin privileges to capture packets.
+  - Packet Sniffer: Requires root/admin (linux) privileges to capture packets.

-License
+### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Author
+### Author
 Developed by Michael Mireku.